Accelerated Computing research group

 Richard Schoonhoven

-Richard is currently a PhD candidate with the Centrum Wiskunde and Informatica, and the Leiden Institute of Advanced Computer Science.
+Richard is currently a Postdoc with the Centrum Wiskunde and Informatica, and the Leiden Institute of Advanced Computer Science.
 His work focuses on optimizing high-throughput imaging pipelines, both on the software side with gradient-based and blind optimization algorithms, and on the hardware side by tuning GPU kernels.
 He also works with researchers at the European Synchrotron Radiation Facility, Grenoble, France, and on the low-frequency array pipeline.